Barun River

 The Barun River (बरुण नदी) is a tributary of the Arun River and is part of the Kosi river system in Nepal.

 Koshi River System

 The Koshi or Sapta Koshi drains eastern Nepal.
 It is known as Sapta Koshi because of the seven rivers which join together in east-central Nepal to form this river.
 The main rivers forming the Kosi system are – the Sun Kosi River, the Indravati River, the Bhote Koshi, the Dudh Kosi, the Arun River, Barun River, and Tamor River.
 The combined river flows through the Chatra Gorge in a southerly direction to emerge from the hills.

 Course

 The Barun River originates from the Barun glacier at the base of Makalu, one of the eight-thousanders.
-The river freezes in winter and in summer outburst floods in the Barun valley are inevitable but should lose much of their power and sediment passing through two broad flat areas.
+The river freezes in winter and in summer outburst floods in the Barun valley are inevitable but lose much of their power and sediment passing through two broad flat areas.